Introduce Yourself & Tell Us About Amora Coffee?

 What Advice Do You Have For Aspiring Entrepreneurs?

-Surround yourself with experts that are more than complimentary to yours but superior.
+Surround yourself with experts that are more than complementary to yours but superior.
 Give your team autonomy and always have mentors.